Event Accessibility Resources

 - There is plenty of space to maneuver around tables

-- The acoustics are good, and in rooms where audio will be amplified (microphones), assistive listening devices are available for participants who are hard of hearing
+- The acoustics are appropriate, and in rooms where audio will be amplified (microphones), assistive listening devices are available for participants who are hard of hearing

 - The stage and projector screen are easily visible (if in use)